Badgerati/Pode/docs/Tutorials/Authentication/Methods/Bearer.md

 ## Middleware

-Once configured, you can start using Bearer authentication to validate incoming requests.
-You can either configure the validation to happen on every Route as global Middleware or as custom Route Middleware.
+Once configured, you can instruct Pode to validate every request with Bearer authentication by using **Global Middleware**, or you can require it on individual Routes.

-The following will use Bearer authentication to validate every request on every Route:
+**Global Middleware Example** – Validate **every** incoming request:

 ```powershell
 Start-PodeServer {